Quantized blow-up dynamics for Calogero--Moser derivative nonlinear Schr\"odinger equation

 \subsection{Initial data}

 In this subsection, we will specifically describe the initial data settings for the bootstrap process.
 Since we use the nonlinear variables $w_k$, a nonlinear version of the initial data condition is required.
 Thus, the main goal of this subsection is to formulate this condition.
-Since various modulation parameters appear in this step, we provide an overview in Remark \ref{lem:overview parameters} for clarity.

 We denote the soliton tube $\mathcal{O}_{dec}$ for a small parameter $\delta_{dec}>0$ to be determined later:

 By a Gram--Schmidt process, we can find $\calZ_k\in C^\infty_c$, $k=1,2,3,4$ such that

 for $1\leq m\leq L-1$.
 We review the decomposition lemma, which was proved in \cite{KimKimKwon2024arxiv}.
 We denote by $\wt\calZ^\perp$ and $\calZ^\perp$